 And, you may have heard that Denver has more pot dispensaries in the city than it does Starbucks locations.
 It’s true.
 According to a report from Rocky Mountain PBS I-News, the city has roughly 150 dispensaries, which is more than triple the number of Starbucks stores.

 Even rapper Soulja Boy is a Native Roots fan.
-During a visit to Denver last year, he had his drive take him and his entourage to Native Roots’ downtown Denver store.
+During a visit to Denver, he had his driver take him and his entourage to Native Roots’ downtown Denver store.
 Curious what he purchased?
 The budtenders hooked him up with some indica-dominant hybrids per his request.

 Sweet Leaf has 10 dispensaries in the Denver-metro area (plus one in Oregon) The dispensary has received lots of lovin’ when it comes to rankings.
 It was awarded the “Most Valuable Brand” and “Best Retail Center” in the 2016 Cannabist Awards.
 Plus, they put on all kinds of cool community events, like “Sensi Nights,” which is a free event bringing cannabis thought leaders together and featuring live music.